History of astronomy: Stellar astronomy

 Cosmic pluralism is the name given to the idea that the stars are distant suns, perhaps with their own planetary systems.

 Ideas in this direction were expressed in antiquity, by Anaxagoras and by Aristarchus of Samos, but did not find mainstream acceptance.
 The first astronomer of the European Renaissance to suggest that the stars were distant suns was Giordano Bruno in his De l'infinito universo et mondi (1584).
-This idea, together with a belief in intelligent extraterrestrial life, was among the charges brought against him by the Inquisition.

-The idea became mainstream in the later 17th century, especially following the publication of Conversations on the Plurality of Worlds by Bernard Le Bovier de Fontenelle (1686), and by the early 18th century it was the default working assumptions in stellar astronomy.
+This idea was among the charges brought against him by the Inquisition.
+Telescopic observations by Galileo Galilei showed that the Milky Way was a great concentration of individual stars.
+The idea of many stars became mainstream in the later 17th century, especially following the publication of Conversations on the Plurality of Worlds by Bernard Le Bovier de Fontenelle (1686), and by the early 18th century it was the default working assumptions in stellar astronomy.

 The Italian astronomer Geminiano Montanari recorded observing variations in luminosity of the star Algol in 1667.
 Edmond Halley published the first measurements of the proper motion of a pair of nearby "fixed" stars, demonstrating that they had changed positions since the time of the ancient Greek astronomers Ptolemy and Hipparchus.
 William Herschel was the first astronomer to attempt to determine the distribution of stars in the sky.
 During the 1780s, he established a series of gauges in 600 directions and counted the stars observed along each line of sight.
 From this he deduced that the number of stars steadily increased toward one side of the sky, in the direction of the Milky Way core.
 His son John Herschel repeated this study in the southern hemisphere and found a corresponding increase in the same direction.
 In addition to his other accomplishments, William Herschel is noted for his discovery that some stars do not merely lie along the same line of sight, but are physical companions that form binary star systems.